bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Sjors: 00:14:30

-Yeah, and that transaction can just spend the money however it wants but it has to contain at least one output with OPRETURN in it and that OPRETURN must refer to the witness blocks.
-So all nodes just see an OPRETURN statement and they don't care.
+Yeah, and that transaction can just spend the money however it wants but it has to contain at least one output with `OP_RETURN` in it and that `OP_RETURN` must refer to the witness blocks.
+So all nodes just see an `OP_RETURN` statement and they don't care.

 Aaron: 00:14:44

-And OPRETURN is a little bit of text.
+And `OP_RETURN` is a little bit of text.

 Sjors: 00:14:47

-Yeah, OPRETURN basically means, okay, you're done verifying, ignore this.
+Yeah, `OP_RETURN` basically means, okay, you're done verifying, ignore this.
 But it can be followed by text, which is then ignored.
 Except by new nodes, which will actually check this.
 So this allows the nodes to communicate blocks and transactions to new nodes and to old nodes and they all agree on what's there.
 And the other thing, the other reason why this can be a soft fork and that's more important for the new nodes is, well, you're spending, where are you sending the coins to when you're using SegWit?
 So you're using a special address type now.
 And this address type, or like on the blockchain, what you have is a script pubkey, that is what an output says.
 So an output of a transaction tells you how to spend the new transaction.
 It puts a constraint on it.
 And so this script pubkey with segwit starts with a zero, or at least does now, but with taproot, it'll start with a 1.
 And then it's followed by the hash of a public key, or the hash of a script.
 And new nodes know what to do with this.
 They see this version 0, they know, okay, this is SegWit the way we know it, and they see a public key hash, and they know, okay, whoever wants to spend this needs to actually provide the public key and a signature.
 But old nodes, what they see is, okay, there is this condition which is put 0 on the stack and put this random garbage on the stack that I don't know what it is.
 And the end result is there's something on my stack and it's not 0 and I did not fail.
 And so, okay, whatever, this is fine, you can spend this.
 So, old nodes think that anybody can spend that coin, but new nodes know exactly who can spend it and who cannot spend it.

 Aaron: 00:16:27

-Yeah, it's actually called "anyone can spend" out.
+Yeah, it's actually called "anyone can spend".
 Yes.
 So, in a hypothetical situation where there would only be all the nodes on the network, then it would also literally mean that the coins in these addresses could be spent by anyone.

-## SegWit andTaproot
+## SegWit and Taproot

 Sjors: 00:16:40